MorganKryze/ConsoleAppVisuals/src/ConsoleAppVisuals/assets/README.md

 ## First steps into the library

-> If you have been using the library before v3, please note that the library has been completely rewritten.
-The old version is not compatible with the new one.
-Please take the time to explore our documentation to update your code.

 ### Principle

 The library is designed to be user-friendly and easy to use.
 It is based on the concept of "visuals" which are elements that can be displayed in the console.
 There are two types of visuals: